 Costs are an important factor in determining the size of a future pension.
 A seemingly low annual fee can reduce pensions considerably since it is paid over a long period.
-Among factors affecting pension capital, the magnitude of costs is the one over which the responsible authorities have the most control; moreover, the insured are in a position to influence the costs of their premium pensions.
+Among factors affecting pension capital, the magnitude of costs is the one over which the responsible authorities have the most control.
+Also the insured are able to influence certain costs for the premium pension.

 The following simplified calculation provides a fairly accurate portrayal of how a certain cost percentage affects the size of the pension disbursed.
-The average time for which a paid-in contribution remains in the system before being disbursed is roughly 21 years, and the average time for which one krona remains in the system during pension disbursement is about 10 years.
-If the cost of the inkomstpension is 0.04 percent, the charge for administrative costs will reduce the inkomstpension to $(1-0.0004)^{21} \approx 99$ percent of what it would have been without the charge, or by roughly 1 percent.
-If the costs of the premium pension appreciably to $(1-0.003)^{31} \approx 91$ percent of what it would have been without the charge, or by 9 percent.
-The reason why the charge for costs is deducted for 31 years is that in the premium pension system the deduction continues during the period of pension disbursement.
+The average time for which a paid-in contribution remains in the inkomstpension system before being disbursed is roughly 21 years, and the average time for which one krona remains in the system during pension disbursement is about 10 years.
+If the cost of the inkomstpension is 0.04 percent, the charge for administrative costs will reduce the inkomstpension to $(1-0,0004)^{21} \approx 99$ percent of what it would have been without the charge, or by roughly 1 percent.
+If the costs of the premium pension decrease, for example, to 0.3 percent, the charge for costs will still reduce the premium pension appreciably to $(1-0.0003)^{33} \approx 91$ percent of what it would have been without the charge, or by 9 percent.
+The reason why the charge for costs is deducted for 33 years is that in the premium pension system the deduction continues during the period of pension disbursement and that the expected return is somewhat higher, givng a longer turnover period.
 A fairly normal management fee in Sweden for saving outside the national pension system is around 1 percent - not infrequently, it is even higher.
-If the charge for costs for the same period as in the example above is 1 percent, pension capital savings will be 73 percent of what they would have been with a fee of 0 percent; in other words, 27 percent is lost in charges for costs.
+If the charge for costs for the same period as in the example above is 1 percent, pension capital savings will be 72 percent of what they would have been with a fee of 0 percent; in other words, 28 percent is lost in charges for costs.